 Requests for repairs made at 514-872-6646 are ranked according to priority.
+You can also make a request online at www.omhm.qc.ca.
 Repairs are usually done within a week.
 If parts are out of stock, however, the delay may be longer.